rubymonsters/webapps-for-beginners/source/08-rack/01-hello_world.md

-# Bonus: Your first Rack app
+# Your first Rack app

 Let's jump right in.